Mimi Wong: Subsequent cases of female killers executed in Singapore

-In addition, Mimi Wong herself would not be the only woman to be sentenced to death for murder by the state in Singapore's legal history.
+Mimi Wong herself would not be the only woman to be sentenced to death for murder by the state in Singapore's legal history.
 One notable example was the 1981 Adrian Lim murders, where two women, Catherine Tan Mui Choo and Hoe Kah Hong, who helped a self-styled medium Adrian Lim to murder two children, were sentenced to death and executed in the same gallows as Lim for murder.

 In 1986, See Seow Beng, a 38-year-old housewife, was sentenced to death after being found guilty of killing a 61-year-old female sweeper Yap Soh Keow in 1983, due to the judges rejecting her defence of sudden and grave provocation.
 See lost her appeal the following year, and she was eventually hanged.

 Another case was the Lim Lee Tin murder case in 1989.
 Lim's gambling partner and 29-year-old married housewife Chin Seow Noi, Chin's 27-year-old younger brother Chin Yau Kim and the Chin siblings' 31-year-old friend Ng Kim Heng conspired to kill Lim as Lim repeatedly harassed Chin Seow Noi for money.
 The three killers were sentenced to death for murder and executed on 31 March 1995.

 Another example included the 1999 murder of retired inspector T. Maniam, which was committed by the retired police officer's wife, Julaiha Begum, who plotted with three to four men to murder her husband in order to get full ownership of the family house at Phoenix Garden.
 Julaiha and two of the killers Chandran Rajagopal and Loganatha Venkatesan were executed in 2001, while the fourth fled Singapore till today and the fifth declining to help do the killing.